 - Google Infrastructure security design

-Google's monitoring agent provides data to the SAP monitoring system.
-The monitoring agent provides metrics about:
+The monitoring agent for SAP NetWeaver provides data to the SAP monitoring system, including metrics about:

-- Storage, for example, disk throughput and latency.
+- Persistent disk storage, for example, disk throughput and latency.

 - Memory, for example, memory consumption.